 The original recipe does include a little hazelnut extract.

 I didn’t have any on hand so I left it out.
-I think it is fine with it left out.
+I think it is fine without it.
 However, I did wish that there was MORE NUTELLA in each loaf though.
-So next time, I am going to fill the loaf pan half way and put some nutella and swirl.
-Then, the nutella will be throughout the loaf rather than just on top.
+So next time, I am going to fill the loaf pan half way and put some Nutella and swirl.
+Then, the Nutella will be throughout the loaf rather than just on top.

 My mini loaves pans are extra mini, so I had extra batter after filling my four loaf pans.
 I made a few muffins with the loft over batter.
 I loved the muffin size.
 It is the perfect portion control for me.
 I also recommend putting additional nutella in the center of each of the muffins.
 I really don’t think you can ever have too much nutella!Print